Jrhenderson11/ansible_collections/README.md

  - utils: A wide variety of Linux utilities
  - security: Secutity specific tooling, separated by category

+Windows:
+ - base: WinglazeWM for tiling, powershell profile, openssh server + some useful apps
+ - security: security specific tools
+ - malware: tools for checking malicious software

 Each collection has an `all.yml` playbook which installs all roles

 ## Requirements

  - ansible
- - root permisions on target system
+ - root/Administrator permisions on target system

 Ansible galaxy requirements:
 `ansible-galaxy install -r requirements.yml`